SoftwareEng2-Team/runio/LivingDocument.md

         player has captured.
 Major Software Components and Their Functionality:
 1. Frontend
-    - The front end will be developed using HTML, CSS, and JavaScript and hosted on the school's public_html directory.
+    - The front end will be developed using HTML, CSS, and JavaScript and hosted using render.com.
     - It will be responsible for rendering the user interface, handling user interactions, and sending/receiving data from the backend.
 2. Backend
-    - The backend will be implemented using Node.js, running on the school's public server (if allowed).
+    - The backend will be implemented using render.com.
+This allows for easy connection to our database and is free.
     - It will handle game logic, player authentication, and interactions with the database.
     - The backend will also serve API endpoints for data retrieval and updates.
 3. Database